Luis Zapata de Cárdenas

 Friar Luis Zapata de Cárdenas, O.F.M.
 Rec.
-(1510 – 24 February 1590) was a Roman Catholic prelate who served as Archbishop of Santafé de Bogotá, capital of the New Kingdom of Granada (1570–1590).
+(1515 – 24 February 1590) was a Roman Catholic prelate who served as Archbishop of Santafé de Bogotá, capital of the New Kingdom of Granada (1573–1590).

 Biography

-Luis Zapata de Cárdenas was born in Llerena, Spain, in 1510 and ordained a priest in the Order of Friars Minor Recollects.
+Luis Zapata de Cárdenas was born in Llerena, Spain, in 1515.
+His father, Rodrigo de Cárdenas, was Comendador de Oliva in the Order of Santiago.

+Zapata served in the armies of Charles V in the Holy Roman Empire and Flanders.
+He rose to the ranks of maestre de campo and became a member of the Order of Santiago.

+He left the military and became a friar in a Franciscan convent of San Ildefonso in Hornachos, which had recently been reconquered by Christian armies from Muslim rule.
+He became Superior (guardián) over multiple monasteries in the same province.

+In 1560, the Franciscan Order named Zapata General Commissary for Peru.
+He arrived in South America in 1561 with fifty friars.
+He returned to Spain in 1565, serving as Provincial in the Franciscan province of San Miguel (Extremadura) between 1566 and 1572.

+In 1569, Philip II named Zapata the first bishop of Cartagena de Indias, but Zapata declined the position.

 On 8 November 1570 he was appointed during the papacy of Pope Pius V as Archbishop of Santafé en Nueva Granada.

 In May 1571, he was consecrated bishop by Giovanni Battista Castagna, Archbishop of Rossano.

-He served as Archbishop of Santafé en Nueva Granada until his death on 24 Feb 1590.
+He arrived in Santafé in 1573, serving as Archbishop of Santafé en Nueva Granada until his death on 24 Feb 1590.
+As archbishop, he published pro-indigenous statements and ordained mestizos.

 While bishop, he was the principal consecrator of Dionisio de Santos, Bishop of Cartagena (1575).